liangxiao-cs/spaMMCL/README.md

 'python spaMMCL.py'

+## NOTE
+It is recommended to give priority to using the version with images.
+If there are no images, use the version without images.

 ## Citation
 Liang et al. A multi-modality and multi-granularity collaborative learning framework for identifying spatial domains and spatially variable genes.
 Bioinformatics, 2024, 40(10): btae607